thoni56/c-xrefactory/src/NOTES.md

 Some changes are also made to be able to accomodate multiple parsers in the same executable.
 The Makefile generates the parsers and renames them as appropriate.

+TODO?: Should we just scrap the Java support and focus on C since a) the Java support is for Java 1.6 and b) there are more mature Java refactoring support available?

 ## Comment handling